 reduction in work, training, or education hours, as long as the parent is still working or attending a training or education program; and

-other cessation of work or attendance in training or in an education program that does not exceed three months.
+other cessation of work or attendance in training or in an education program that does not exceed three months (which is implemented as 90 days in the child care case management system).

-Change in age, including turning 13 years old during the eligibility period (or 19 years if disabled)

-Change in residency within the state

 Rule Reference: §809.51(a)(2)

 Boards must be aware that parents are only required to report information that affects a family’s eligibility or that enables the Board or contractor to contact the family or pay the provider.